tradingeconomics/tradingeconomics/python/README.md

 If you don’t already have a copy of Python installed on your computer, you can get it from oficial website https://www.python.org/downloads/.

 It's recommended to install pip, it is a package management system used to install and manage software packages written in Python.
 All information you can find on https://packaging.python.org/installing/.
-Then just type in Python (command line)
 ```python
 pip install tradingeconomics
 ```